 Chilean Country Bread or Pan Amasado (literal translation kneaded bread) is what country ladies bake daily at home for their families or to sell.
 It never tastes the same to me if you buy it at a bakery.
 Most Chileans enjoy this bread when on vacation: at the lake or the beach.
-Sometimes is improved with pig cracklings knead into the dough.
+Sometimes is improved with pig cracklings (chicharrones) kneaded into the dough.
 You can use fried bacon if you feel indulgent.

 The rolls have a sturdier interior than American rolls.